Mixing Alcohol And Amoxicillin

 Amoxicillin and Alcohol Dangers

 The combination of Amoxicillin and alcohol can interfere with the effectiveness of antibiotics’ infection-fighting impact on the body.
 Drinking a small amount of alcohol may not necessarily cause harm.
 But, heavy drinking of Alcohol and Amoxicillin use or the use of other antibiotics can cause liver damage and negatively impact the effectiveness of the medication.
-Remember that alcohol can weaken the immune system and impair judgment, increasing the risk of infection and other health problems.
-Read on for more on Amoxicillin alcohol effects.
+Learn more about Amoxicillin below.

 What is Amoxicillin?